freeCodeCamp/freeCodeCamp/curriculum/challenges/english/07-scientific-computing-with-python/python-for-everybody/python-dictionaries.md

 dict["Sun"] = 9
 ```

-What does dict equal after running the preceding code?
+[hidden]What does dict equal after running the preceding code?

 ## --answers--